broeker/jumpsuit/src/pages/index.md

   [^3]: According to XXX WordPress now powers x% of the entire web.
 More than 60% of the entire web is powered by a monolithic CMS.

+  [^4]: Vast portions of the web are now powered by a monolithic CMS such as Drupal or WordPress (or one of their many competitors both open source and proprietary.)[^3] And there is no dispute that these tools are more powerful and capable than ever.
+We can almost build anything, and there is a reason for the rise and ongoing success of the traditional CMS model.

+  But all of this power comes at a high price:

+  Increasing complexity and cost.

+  Ever-present security threats.

+  Long build cycles.

+  Slow and cumbersome user interfaces.

+  Laborious and error prone update processes.

+  Constant battles with performance, caching, and scaling.

+  And, yes, some real limitations in terms of flexibility or the ability to expand beyond the world of your chosen CMS (Drupal or WordPress are both extremely great, until they are not.)